georgesterpu/avsr-tf1/README.md

 # Dependencies

-For visual/audio-visual experiments, please install [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)
+For visual/audio-visual experiments, please compile from source install [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)

+The other dependencies are popular and easy to install Python packages, so feel free to use your preferred sources.
+Unless otherwise stated, all dependencies should be kept updated to their latest stable versions to avoid compatibility issues.

 # Acknowledgements